 6 and 7.
 “Twins born ‘en caul’.” – by Birth Blessings Photography and Doula Services

 8. “Within a few minutes a head started to emerge with a thick bag of water surrounding her.
 As my hands placed her on her moms chest, she was truly still between two worlds.
-My fingers grabbed the slimy veil that rest over her face.
+My fingers grabbed the slimy veil that was over the rest of her face.
 Pulling it back, I thanked her for letting me unveil her.
 This sweet baby laid on her momma, taking in her whole world.
 Not one cry for the first few hours following her birth.
 Just in complete awe of the life she was given.” – Lindsey Meehleis

 9. “A rare image of a baby half born in her caul.” – by Birth Photographer Morag Hastings